webdriverio-community/wdio-electron-service/docs/development.md

 | `patch`      | `6.3.2-next.0`      |
 | `existing`   | `6.3.1-next.4`      |

+### When update the major version

+The following tasks must be performed when upgrading to a major version.

+1. Update the release workflow
+   Update the part of the CI workflow(`.github/workflows/release.yml`) where `on.workflow_dispatch.inputs.branch.options` field.
+1. Update the `depeandabot` configuration for the maintenance version Update the part of the configuration file(`.github/dependabot.yml`) where target-branch is not `main` (e.g. v7).

 ## Maintenance policy

 Starting from v8 the team intends to backport all features that would be still backwards compatible with older (maintained) versions.
 With a new major version update (e.g. v8) we continue to maintain the previous version (e.g. v7) and deprecate the previously maintained version (e.g. v6 and lower).